What is Honors by Contract?

 Steps to Submitting a Proposal

 Step 1– Meet with your professor.
 If an Honors student is interested in doing an Honors-By-Contract, the first step is to meet with the professor to see if it is feasible and if the professor is willing.
-Ideally, if the student knows the professor, this meeting should occur before the semester begins, but in all cases, the initial conversation should begin by the first week of the semester, for a full semester course (if the course is being taking during J-term, Maymester, or a Summer Session, all discussions must happen in advance).
-Typically, full-time faculty supervise an Honors-By-Contract, however, exceptions will be considered on a case-by-case basis.
-To request an exception, students must make a clear and compelling case for an exception as part of their proposal.
+Ideally, if the student knows the professor, this meeting should occur before the semester begins, but in all cases, the initial conversation should begin by the first week of the semester for a full semester course.
+If the course is being taken during Winter or Summer Session, all discussions must happen in advance.
+Typically, full-time, and not adjunct, faculty supervise an Honors-By-Contract; however, exceptions will be considered on a case-by-case basis.
+To request an exception, students must make a clear and compelling case in their proposal for an exception.

 Step 2– Develop the enhancement proposal.
 Next, the student and the professor together should come up with a plan for the student’s independent learning or research.
 The plan should include 1) the specific area(s) to be investigated and/or studied, 2) activities and/or methods to be carried out, 3) a tentative meeting and work schedule, with due dates for HBC milestones, and 4) a detailed description of the final product(s) that will be submitted for assessment.
 Examples of HBC course products might include: an in-class presentation/lecture, course materials, a report, experimental results, or a creative/scholarly work.
 Please note that for proposal assessment, a detailed description of each product should be included.